Rock Your Network®: Never Burn a Bridge

 3. Use action words and statements.
 “Responsible for”… is out, “Developed; Directed; Achieved; Coordinated, etc.” is in.

 4. For people with 20 or more years of experience: “Do NOT write that into your resume,” said one staffing CEO.
-“Put a BENEFIT STATEMENT into your resume – something that speaks of how you 1) made the company money, 2) saved the company money or 3) streamlined procedures.
-Years of experience is immaterial and may indicate that you are just ‘old.’
-Companies want to know what kind of a contribution you can make to their success – not how many years you’ve been working.
+“Put a BENEFIT STATEMENT into your resume – something that speaks of how you made the company money, saved the company money, or streamlined procedures.
+Years of experience are immaterial and may indicate you are just ‘old.’
+Companies want to know what kind of a contribution you can make to their success – not how many years you’ve worked.”

 5. Differentiate yourself.
 When you review your current resume, can you simply put someone else’s name on it?
 Or does it clearly differentiate you from your competition and brand you as “the one” for the job?